2010 Canterbury earthquake: Emergency response and relief efforts

 Prime Minister John Key, who was raised in Christchurch, visited the scene of the devastation within hours of the earthquake.
 Christchurch mayor Bob Parker requested that the Prime Minister order the deployment of the New Zealand Army to keep stability and to assist in searches when possible within Christchurch, and the Prime Minister stated that the Army was on standby.
 New Zealand's Earthquake Commission, which provides government natural disaster insurance, had the role of paying out on claims from residential property owners for damage caused by the earthquake.
 On 7 September, John Key appointed Cabinet Minister, Leader of the House and MP for the Christchurch electorate of Ilam Gerry Brownlee as the Minister for Earthquake Recovery to oversee the response to the earthquake.

 'Welfare centres' were set up with the help of Red Cross, The Salvation Army and St. John Ambulance at Burnside High School, Linwood College and Addington Raceway, where over 244 people slept on the night after the quake.
 Tankers delivered drinking water to the welfare centres.

 A joint mayoral relief fund was established by Selwyn District Council, Christchurch City Council and Waimakariri District Council, to which the government initially gave NZ$5 million.
-The Red Cross and Salvation Army also appealed for donations to fund their own efforts.
+The Red Cross and The Salvation Army also appealed for donations to fund their own efforts.

 Under the National-led Government the Canterbury Earthquake Response and Recovery Act was drafted and passed to assist reconstruction.
 The Act permitted Government ministers to suspend almost any New Zealand law and attracted criticism from New Zealand and international academics specialising in constitutional law, who claimed that it lacked constitutional safeguards and set a dangerous precedent for future natural disasters.

 The response to the earthquake was praised by most citizens with 94% saying that Civil Defence had performed well and 90% saying the City Council had performed well.

 The earthquake occurred five weeks to the day before the Christchurch local elections.
 Following the earthquake, the polls for the mayoral election swung from favourite Jim Anderton to incumbent Bob Parker.
 Parker went on to win the 9 October election with a majority 53.7% of the vote.

 A benefit concert, Band Together, was held on 23 October 2010 at Hagley Park.